dipdup-io/dipdup/docs/getting-started/implementing-handlers.md

 * `entrypoint_1 ... entrypoint_n` are items from the according to handler pattern.
 * `ctx: HandlerContext` provides useful helpers and contains an internal state (see ).
-* `Transaction` contains transaction typed parameter and storage, plus other fields.
+* A `Transaction` model contains transaction typed parameter and storage, plus other fields.

 For the _origination_ case, the handler signature will look similar: